About vape juice

 Vape juice or e-liquid is the substance that evaporates within the atomizer of your e-cigarette.
 Using either propylene glycol (PG) or vegetable glycerin (VG) as a base, flavourings and nicotine are added before being packaged and sold.

-While all reputable vape juice retailers include an expiry date on the bottle, can you be sure that these dates are accurate?
-And how can you identify e-liquid that has started to go bad?
+While all reputable vape juice retailers include an expiry or produced on date on the bottle, how can you identify e-liquid that has started to go bad?

 Expiry of vape juice